hashicorp/vagrant/docs/base_boxes.md

 <div class="info">
   <h3>This topic is for advanced users</h3>
   <p>
     The following topic is for <em>advanced</em> users.
 The majority of Vagrant users will never have to do this.
-Therefore, only continue if you want to have custom OS or custom version setups not currently available.
-This guide also assumes you know how to install operating systems and are familiar with various UNIX commands you'll need along the way.
+Therefore, only continue if you want to create a custom operating system.
+People wishing to distribute changes to an existing base box should see the <a href="/docs/getting-started/packaging.html">packaging guide</a>.
+If you continue with this guide, you will need a decent knowledge of the command line and the specific command lines tools available on the system you are installing.
   </p>
 </div>

-A special category known as "base boxes" are the boxes which contain the bare bones necessary for Vagrant to function.
-The basic requirements of the base box are the following:
+There are a special category of boxes in Vagrant known as a "base boxes".
+These boxes are ones which contain the bare bones necessary for Vagrant to function.
+The basic requirements of a base box are as follows:

 * VirtualBox Guest Additions for shared folders, port forwarding, etc.
 * SSH with basic username/password SSH authentication